-ONGC helicopter with nine aboard makes emergency landing in Arabian Sea, six rescued
+ONGC helicopter makes emergency landing in Arabian Sea, all nine aboard rescued

-It is not clear what led to the landing, even as the Indian Coast Guard said that the chopper crashed off the coast of Mumbai.
+It is not clear what led to the landing even as the Indian Coast Guard said that the chopper crashed off the coast of Mumbai.

-A helicopter of the Oil and Natural Gas Corporation Limited with nine persons on board, including two crew members, made an emergency landing near a rig in the Arabian Sea on Tuesday, PTI reported.
+All nine persons have been rescued who were on board a helicopter of the Oil and Natural Gas Corporation Limited that made an emergency landing near a rig in the Arabian Sea on Tuesday afternoon, the Indian Coast Guard said in a tweet.

-Six persons have been rescued from the site, the company said in a tweet.
-It was not clear why the chopper had to make an emergency landing, even as the Indian Coast Guard said in a tweet that it crashed off the coast of Mumbai.
+It was not clear why the chopper had to make an emergency landing even as the Indian Coast Guardsaid in a tweet around 1.30 pm that it crashed off the coast of Mumbai.

 Among the seven passengers, six were employees of the state-owned gas company, while one of them works with a contractor of ONGC, according to PTI.
 The helicopter used floaters attached to it in order to make the landing on the sea.